 - A web-based process workbench that provides a central hub from which banks can manage the various aspects of the stress testing process and consolidate results from disparate systems.

-The new suite, just announced in October 2015, will enable fast implementation at lower cost and better, centralized coordination of the stress testing process for managers and analysts alike.
+The suite will enable fast implementation at lower cost and better, centralized coordination of the stress testing process for managers and analysts alike.

 1The Risk-enabled Enterprise: Enterprise-level Stress Testing, Chartis, March 2015.